What is multimedia journalism?

 Print journalists, radio journalists, TV journalists – the old demarkation lines that separated them have gone forever and we’re all multimedia journalists now.

 It is now not uncommon for a reporter to attend an event, conduct an interview on camera for a video package and then provide separate copy for use online and in a printed product.

-Firstly, technology has made journalists more productive.
+First, technology has made journalists more productive.
 There are millions of pages of research at your fingertips, meaning reporters can work quicker and more efficiently than ever before.
-It’s easier to file and the internet gives journalist the luxury of unlimited space to develop stories, perhaps go into deeper background detail, which is something that doesn’t exist in newspapers.
+It’s easier to file and the internet gives journalists the luxury of unlimited space to develop stories, perhaps go into deeper background detail, which is something that doesn’t exist in newspapers.

 News Associates trainees will all receive training in video journalism and every trainee will be expected to contribute a minimum of one broadcast item to their portfolio.

 And their work will be published across the range of media we supply.

 See below for some examples of video journalism work contributed by our trainees.

 At News Associates we want to produce reporters whose CVs appeal to the widest range of employers – they need to be able to work in every medium, in words and pictures.

 Here’s some examples of some recent video work.